conda/conda/docs/source/building/environment-vars.rst

     - Either ``32`` or ``64``, to specify whether the build is 32-bit or
       64-bit.
-The value depends on the ``ARCH`` environment variable, and defaults to the architecture the interpreter running conda was compiled with.
+The value depends on the ``ARCH`` environment variable, and defaults to the architecture the interpreter running conda was compiled with
   * - ``CONDA_BUILD=1``
-    - Always set.
+    - Always set
   * - ``SRC_DIR``
     - Path to where source is unpacked (or cloned).
-If the source file is not a recognized file type (right now, ``.zip``, ``.tar``, ``.tar.bz2``, ``.tar.xz``, and ``.tar``), this is a directory containing a copy of the source file.
+If the source file is not a recognized file type (right now, ``.zip``, ``.tar``, ``.tar.bz2``, ``.tar.xz``, and ``.tar``), this is a directory containing a copy of the source file
   * - ``PREFIX``
-    - Build prefix where build script should install to.
+    - Build prefix where build script should install to
   * - ``RECIPE_DIR``
-    - Directory of recipe.
+    - Directory of recipe
   * - ``PKG_NAME``
-    - Name of the package being built.
+    - Name of the package being built
   * - ``PKG_VERSION``
-    - Version of the package being built.
+    - Version of the package being built
   * - ``PKG_BUILDNUM``
-    - Build number of the package being built.
+    - Build number of the package being built
   * - ``PATH``
-    - Prepended by the build prefix bin directory.
+    - Prepended by the build prefix bin directory
   * - ``PYTHON``
-    - Path to Python executable in build prefix (note that Python is only installed in the build prefix when it is listed as a build requirement).
+    - Path to Python executable in build prefix (note that Python is only installed in the build prefix when it is listed as a build requirement)
   * - ``PY3K``
-    - ``1`` when Python 3 is installed in build prefix, else ``0``.
+    - ``1`` when Python 3 is installed in build prefix, else ``0``
   * - ``STDLIB_DIR``
     - Python standard library location
   * - ``SP_DIR``